 Subject index to significant articles, news items, and editorials from English-language military and aeronautical periodicals.

 Bibliographic database of journal, newspaper, and magazine articles from over 300 alternative, radical, and left periodicals.
 Coverage is both international and interdisciplinary.
 A comprehensive and up-to-date guide to alternative sources of information.

-Index to over 1,900 sources on the history of the United States and Canada from prehistory to the present.
+Index to sources on the history of the United States and Canada from prehistory to the present.
 Includes book and media reviews and citations to abstracts of dissertations as well as journal article citations.

 Presents over 500 titles.
 The content is available through EBSCO's Historical Digital Archive Viewer, which combines the experience of browsing and reading original sources with the convenience of keyword access, a variety of page views, note-taking capabilities, and numerous downloading options.

 Collection of video available online for the study of American history, with 2,000 hours and more than 5,000 titles on completion.
 Allows students and researchers to analyze historical events, and their presentation over time, through commercial and governmental newsreels, archival footage, public affairs footage, and important documentaries.

 Respected biographical dictionary of the significant players in the physical, biological, and related sciences.
 Each edition includes biographical entries on approximately 120,000 living scientists, providing birth date & place, field of specialty, education, professional and career information, awards, research information, addresses where available, and more.